 Taking paid surveys is an easy way to earn money online.
-Just provide your honest opinions on product/service features, advertising effectiveness, brand recognition, and more.
+Provide honest opinions on product/service features, advertising effectiveness, brand recognition, and more.

 Companies that offer paid surveys serve clients that need to gather data about consumer motivations, preferences, and buying habits.
 These clients include brands, corporations, market research agencies, PR agencies, and organizations worldwide.

-Survey results help clients better understand consumers, so they can improve on their product development, marketing, advertising, and distribution strategies.
+Survey results help clients better understand consumers so that they can improve their product development, marketing, advertising, and distribution strategies.

 Filling out each survey typically takes only 15 to 20 minutes.
 You’ll be paid per completed survey.
 The rate per survey varies depending on how long a survey can be completed, which can be as much as US$ 35 to US$ 50 (roughly Php 1,700 to Php 2,500) apiece for longer surveys.
 You can withdraw your earnings when you accumulate a minimum threshold.

 The internet is brimming with websites that offer online survey programs.
-Before signing up with paid survey websites, research each company to make sure you’re dealing with a legitimate one.
+Before signing up with paid survey websites, research each company to ensure you’re dealing with a legitimate one.